Vehicle theft

 Types of complaint we see

-- your insurer thinks you left the key inside the vehicle when it was stolen
+- thinks you left the key inside the vehicle when it was stolen

-- what happened is excluded by a clause in your policy
+- says what happened is excluded by a clause in your policy

-- a family member stole the vehicle or took it without your consent
+- says a family member stole the vehicle or took it without your consent

 What we look at

-Read more about what we consider in each type of complaint.
+Read more about what we consider in the types of complaint we see:

 -